devops-anilgupta/cdk-lambda-s3-iam/README.md

 # Welcome to your CDK TypeScript project

+# CDK Project

-# CDK Project To Create Lambda Function, S3 Bucket & IAM User with Permission
+This CDK code will help to create Lambda Function, S3 Bucket & IAM User with Permission

 ## Useful commands